dwdwjtwcz/database_project/README.md

         -- Sprawdzenie, czy istnieje rezerwacja o podanym ID IF @AttendeesNumber < 1
-            THROW 50005, 'You cannot make a reservation with zero or less people.', 1;
+            THROW 50001, 'You cannot make a reservation with zero or less people.', 1;

-        -- Sprawdzenie, czy istnieje rezerwacja o podanym ID IF NOT EXISTS (SELECT * FROM Reservations WHERE ReservationID = @ReservationID) THROW 50001, 'No reservation with this ReservationID.', 1;
+        -- Sprawdzenie, czy istnieje rezerwacja o podanym ID IF NOT EXISTS (SELECT * FROM Reservations WHERE ReservationID = @ReservationID) THROW 50002, 'No reservation with this ReservationID.', 1;

-        -- Sprawdzenie, czy istnieje atrakcja o podanym ID IF NOT EXISTS (SELECT * FROM Attractions WHERE AttractionID = @AttractionID) THROW 50002, 'No attraction with this AttractionID.', 1;
+        -- Sprawdzenie, czy istnieje atrakcja o podanym ID IF NOT EXISTS (SELECT * FROM Attractions WHERE AttractionID = @AttractionID) THROW 50003, 'No attraction with this AttractionID.', 1;

         -- Pobranie liczby miejsc zarezerwowanych na wycieczkę powiązaną z rezerwacją DECLARE @ReservedSpots INT;
         SELECT @ReservedSpots = Spots FROM Reservations WHERE ReservationID = @ReservationID;

+        -- sprawdzenie dodanie TRIPID
+        DECLARE @TripID INT;
+        select @TripID = TripID from Reservations where ReservationID=@ReservationID;

+        -- sprawdzenie dodanie TRIPID
+        DECLARE @TripDate DATE;
+        select @TripDate = StartDate from Trips where TripID=@TripID;

         -- sprawdzenie, czy jest wiecej na atrakcje niz na calego tripa IF @AttendeesNumber > @ReservedSpots
-            THROW 50003, 'You cannot take more people to an attraction than the whole trip.', 1;
+            THROW 50004, 'You cannot take more people to an attraction than the whole trip.', 1;

+        IF DATEDIFF(DAY, getdate(), @TripDate) < 7
+            THROW 50005, 'Cannot make reservation, time to do that have ended.', 1;

+        IF (select Isactive from Reservations where ReservationID=@ReservationID) = 0
+            THROW 50006, 'Reservation is not active.', 1;

         -- Pobranie liczby miejsc maksymalnych na atrakcji DECLARE @AllSpots INT;